FinProd-AI/ChromeExtrensionOpenAllTheTabs/README.md

-# Chrome Extension: Open All Synced Tabs
+# Tab Teleporter

-Transfer and open tabs from different synchronized Chrome devices
+Instantly transfer and open tabs from your synced Chrome devices with a single click.

 ---